Aquinas' First Way: Unmoved Mover

 This does not mean, however, that this first cause is necessarily uncaused.
 This first cause might be unactualized in one respect, but perfectly able to actualize in another respect.
 For example, the first domino could be unactualized in respect to movement, but perfectly able to actualize in respect to heat.

 Second, this is the more obvious objection: the argument does not necessarily lead to the traditional conception of God.
 Naturalists can accept the existence of a first cause, but they would not accept that this first cause is God.
 For example, they could accept a collection of physical symbols, like quarks or strings, or some quantum field or universal wavefunction, or an initial singularity.
-THey could also simply the universe itself as the foundation of all things.
+Many of these are (1) purely actual and uncaused, (2) invariant across worlds, and (3) necessary, which fulfuill the criteria that we need.